tiepdotme/redant-home/README.md

 - `_layouts/amp.html` is the main template the amp-jekyll plugin uses to generate the AMP pages
 - `_includes/amp` contains the customised headers and elements AMP needs in order to be valid
 - Reference at [amp-jekyll plugin](https://github.com/juusaw/amp-jekyll) and [here](https://nbsoftsolutions.com/blog/creating-a-parallel-amp-site-with-jekyll).

-## Forestry

-Forestry front matters and settings are in the `.forestry` folder.
-Forestry uses the `yarn preview` & `yarn build` scripts.

-All forestry page asset uploads are set to go into the `/assets/uploads` folder.